Joondalup: Parks and beaches

 The city has a number of parks including Central Park and Neil Hawkins Park in the Yellagonga Regional Park.
 The Neil Hawkins Park is home to many parrots (including the Australian ringneck), cockatoos and kangaroos.
 The park is located alongside Lake Joondalup and wetlands which stretches out between Burns Beach Road to the north and Ocean Reef Road to the south.
 These wetlands provide refuge for migratory birds.
 Joondalup's coastal front consists of Burns Beach in the north and Beaumaris Beach in Ocean Reef, running onto the Ocean Reef Boat Harbour in the south.

 Sports

 Joondalup is home to ECU Joondalup SC, Joondalup United FC and Sorrento FC who play in the National Premier Leagues which is Australia's second tier association football league.
 Sorrento FC is one of Joondalup's most successful clubs and their derbies with ECU Joondalup are always eagerly anticipated.

-Arena Joondalup, (also known commercially as HBF Arena) located northwest of Lakeside Shopping Centre, is the home venue of West Perth Football Club and Wanneroo Basketball Association.
+Arena Joondalup, located northwest of Lakeside Joondalup shopping centre, is the home venue of West Perth Football Club and Wanneroo Basketball Association.
 The Arena also hosts music events and festivals during the year, as well as the Home and Lifestyle Expo, an annual exhibition held in late March to early April.

 Furthermore, in the early 1990s with the addition of the Western Reds to the National Rugby League, the Joondalup Giants was established playing home games from Admiral Park in WARL completion.

-Nightlife

-Joondalup is a popular city for nightlife on Friday nights and weekends, with most of its venues located in close proximity to each other around the nexus of Grand Boulevard and Reid Promenade.
-The CBD contains various pubs including The Sovereign Arms, Varsity, Paddy Malone's, Grand Central bar, Brotzeit and Risq.
-The Arcade nightclub is currently being redeveloped as "The Loop" which will include an expanded beer garden, estimated to be completed by March 2023.